-U.S. News & World Report recognizes our rehab program – where we treat a full spectrum of injuries including major traumas – among the top in the nation (2018-19).
+U.S. News & World Report recognizes UW Medical Center's rehabilitation program – where we treat a full spectrum of injuries including major traumas – among the top in the nation (2019-20).

 Our multidisciplinary team approach means that we work closely with many types of specialists to give you the best possible path to recovery.

 We partner with you throughout your journey to maximize your capabilities.
 Our patients' functional independence measures exceed national averages.

 If you’ve had surgery to remove part of your arm or leg, you’ll benefit from a multidisciplinary approach to your care.
 A physiatrist is a physician with specialized training in amputee care and will coordinate your rehab program.
 Typically, a new amputee will meet early on with a prosthetist to learn about prosthetic options.
 Physical or occupational therapy are often involved to work on exercises, mobility or activities of daily living.
 Rehab psychologists work with patients routinely to address adjustment issues related to a new disability.
 Our skilled nursing team provides patient and family education.

 If you have a severe burn over more than 10 percent of your body, you'll likely need specialized rehab.
 Harborview's verified Regional Burn Center and multidisciplinary burn rehab teams have a high success rate in helping patients recover and return to work after serious burns.

 Certified hand therapists (CHTs) work with patients who have a disease, disorder or injury of the arm, wrist or hand to restore mobility and function.
 Our hand therapy providers are skilled specialists who can help you recover from an injury or manage your condition to your fullest capacity.